awsdocs/amazon-athena-user-guide/doc_source/parquet-serde.md

 ## Library Name<a name="library-name"></a>

-Athena uses this class when it needs to deserialize data stored in Parquet: [org\.apache\.hadoop\.hive\.ql\.io\.parquet\.serde\.ParquetHiveSerDe](https://hive.apache.org/javadocs/r1.2.2/api/org/apache/hadoop/hive/ql/io/parquet/serde/ParquetHiveSerDe.html)\.
+Athena uses the following class when it needs to deserialize data stored in Parquet: `org.apache.hadoop.hive.ql.io.parquet.serde.ParquetHiveSerDe`

 ## Example: Querying a File Stored in Parquet<a name="example-querying-a-file-stored-in-parquet"></a>